jaydenqueenbritt-commits/Enterprise-Network-Implementation-Lab/README.md

 - 54 PCs

 ## IP addressing Plan
+(add some words in here about why we did it like this)
 | Link | Network |
 | --- | --- |
 | MLS-R1 | 10.0.1.0/30 |